gnodipac886/MatebookXPro-hackintosh/README.md

 ### 4/11/2019: New LiteOn Patch
 - If you have problems updating to 10.14.4 (seeing a prohibited sign), its likely that the problem is caused by your liteon drive, please replace the following patch in your config.plist before you update.
-- I haven't tested this yet since I don't have a LiteOn drive, but this should work theoretically.
 ```
       <dict>
         <key>Comment</key>